 Another reason for its original failure to capture the market was its feature-heavy complexity and the price that came with that - you could pick up a Strat or a Tele for a lot less, and you wouldn't be paying for the hassle of getting your head around all those switches, all that technology.
 Still, production continued for another 13 years until CBS discontinued it in 1975.
 Which, ironically, seeded its rebirth: it became one of the cheaper Fenders to pick up second-hand through the 70s and 80s.

-With further irony, that complexity also leant itself well to the Jaguar becoming one of the more modded guitars that Fender has produced - anything from the switchgear to the bridge to the tremolo system.
+With further irony, that complexity also lent itself well to the Jaguar becoming one of the more modded guitars that Fender has produced - anything from the switchgear to the bridge to the tremolo system.
 And that's exactly what Johnny Marr did when he set out to build his own Jaguar, as detailed with love and respect in the video that accompanied its launch (see above).